 Explain how your education has given you knowledge and skills that you need to succeed on the course.
 Consider the courses you are currently studying; are there topics within the courses that link directly to the course you are applying for?
-Have you learned anything from self-directed super-curricular study?
 What skills will you need to succeed on your courses? (consider clear written communication skills, verbal communication, research, data analysis, critical thinking, time management, referencing, ability to cope under pressure...)
 How has your education helped you demonstrate/develop these skills?
 The more specific your examples, the better.